ilyaperepelitsa/CV/README.md

 * Traffic accidents map - a Carto map with some simple jquery (I would probably use React now) that filters the input data and outputs only that filtered data on the map and calculates some basic stats (count of people killed and injured).
-I had some leaflet.js experiments for my final project but I'm too embarassed to share it.
+I had some leaflet.js experiments for my final project but I'm too embarrassed to share it.